New Japan activist fund to join 'friendly' camp, seek higher ROE

 He noted the average ROE among Japanese companies was around 5 percent, due to thin operating margins, compared to over 15 in the United States and other developed markets.
 Low ROE has been cited as one reason many foreign investors find Japan's equity market relatively unattractive.

-Sparx Group Co, another "friendly" fund, said it would invest in companies it saw as undervalued and open for engagement with investors.
+Sparx Group Co (8739.T), another "friendly" fund, said it would invest in companies it saw as undervalued and open for engagement with investors.

 The rise of such funds coincides with Prime Minister Shinzo Abe's push to improve engagement between investors and Japanese companies in a bid to double inbound foreign direct investment by 2020.